 Determining the best frame size based on measurements is typically pretty straightforward with adult bikes, but getting a feel for the width of the handlebars, the ease of braking, and even the overall weight of the bike can really only be done in person.

 If testing out a bike in person simply isn’t possible, not to worry!
 We’ll continue to test out various bikes on tweens and teens to help you narrow down your options.

-Lastly, in order to save a few bucks, consider looking for a quality used adult bike.
-High-end adults bikes can also be found used in great condition.
+Lastly, in order to save a few bucks, consider looking for a quality used 26 inch bike or adult bike.
+High-end bikes can often be found used in great condition.
 It’s rather common for someone to purchase a bike and then decide to sell it after not using it for several years.
 Even if the bike needs a little work, the cost you would pay for a bike shop to repair the bike is often much less then purchasing a new bike.

-Take caution with low-end, big-box store adult bikes.
-Although these bikes can often be found used, they are typically in poor repair and often not worth the cost to fix.
+Take caution with low-end, big-box store 26 inch bikes or adult bikes.
+Although these bikes can often be found used, they are typically in poor repair and may not be worth the cost to fix.

 Our Reviews for Kids 26 Inch Bikes and XS/S Adult Bikes